-The Radford University Police Department is comprised of two components and their respective sections.
-The Services and Operations components work together to provide the campus community with a full range of law enforcement services.
+The Radford University Police Department is comprised of three components and their respective sections.
+The Services, Operations and Investigations components work together to provide the campus community with a full range of law enforcement services.

 The Services component is responsible for assisting the Chief of Police with daily management of the police department.
-Areas of responsibility include daily oversite of Investigations, Budget Planning and Analysis, Policy Development, Equipment Purchasing, Records Management, Grants and Public Relations.
+Areas of responsibility include Budget Planning and Analysis, Policy Development, Equipment Purchasing, Records Management, Grants and Public Relations.
 In addition, the department's Crime Prevention function is overseen by this component.

 The Services section is led by Services Lieutenant Mike Baker.